brendanhuddleston18/reading-notes/code201reading-notes/class06notes.md

 - Does `this` stay in the local scope of the current object?
 So you could reuse the object?

 - What is an API?

+## In class lecture

+- Cards and Decks, create the containers "deck" and you can have divs act as "cards".
+Then you can keep copying them if need be.

+- Objects, properties= "has" values, any valid datatype, methods="can" actions, verbs, what you can do 'function'.
+Define using `{}`.
+Access properties + methods with dot notation:  `object.property` `object.method`.

+- Key/Value pairs: `name: 'Geno'` key then value.